Needing a Pool Safety Inspection?

-- Blocking direct access from dwelling to the pool.
+- Blocking direct access from dwelling to the swimming pool.

-First of all It's every pool owners responsibility to correctly maintain pool fences and safety barriers.
+First of all It's every owners responsibility to correctly maintain pool fences inspection and safety barriers.
 This is to help reduce young children from drowning or serious injury.

 Also the state government has released new legislation under chapter 8 of the Building Act 1975.
-Which states a pool barrier is more than just your pool fence.
-It also covers the walls of any building that encloses the pool.
+Which states a barrier is more than just your fence, It also covers the walls of any building that encloses the pool.

-When buying, selling or leasing a property a pool safety certificate has to be issued by a licensed pool safety inspector.
-The Pool safety certificates are valid for two years.
+When buying, selling or leasing a property, a safety certificate has to be issued by a licensed inspector.
+The certificates are valid for two years.
 For a non shared pool (private - residential).
 And 1 year for a shared pool (body corporate complex).
 Motels etc.

 Landlords, Property Owners and Leasing.

-The pool must have a current pool safety certificate before a lease is signed.
-In the case of a non shared pool, the certificate will last for 2 years.
-You can have new tenants within that 2 year period without having to get another pool safety certificate.
-Once that 2 years has lapsed, then you will need to renew the certificate and get another pool safety inspection before a new lease is signed.
+The pool must have a current certificate before a lease is signed.
+In the case of a non shared one, the certificate will last for 2 years.
+You can have new tenants within that 2 year period without having to get another safety certificate.
+Once that 2 years has lapsed, then you will need to renew the certificate and get another safety inspection before a new lease is signed.

-Selling or Purchasing a Property with a Pool
+Selling or Purchasing a Property with a Swimming-Pool

-Buying a property with a pool. - If the purchaser accepts the Notice of No Pool Safety Certificate issued by the vendor/seller you have 90 days from settlement to get a Pool Safety Inspection.
+Buying a property with a pool. - If the purchaser accepts the Notice of No Safety Certificate issued by the vendor/seller you have 90 days from settlement to get a Safety Inspection.

 You can go to Queensland Government Website, under Department of Housing and Public Works.
 You will find Additional information there.